OfficeDev/VBA-content/Excel-VBA/articles/7ebb55ab-ecda-31f7-23d2-fdefc12ee161.md

 ## Remarks

-This method isn't available for OLAP data sources.
+This method isn?t available for OLAP data sources.

 ## Example

-This example creates a new PivotTable report for each item in the page field, which is the field named "Country."
+This example creates a new PivotTable report for each item in the page field, which is the field named ?Country.?

 ```